 Pupils should be taught what to do if they suffer abuse or harassment in a chat room.
-They should not respond in anger, but should instead save a copy of the conversation by using a 'log the chat' function, by copying and pasting or by using 'print screen' - the FKBKO website23 gives some tips on how to do this.
+They should not respond in anger, but should instead save a copy of the conversation by using a 'log the chat' function, by copying and pasting, or by using 'print screen' - the FKBKO website gives some tips on how to do this.
 The chat room moderators or service providers should be contacted, giving as much detail as possible, including usernames, dates and times.
+The service providers can than take appropriate action, such as warning the offending user that such behaviour is unacceptable or banning the person from the service completely.